Becoming the best cleaning company in America means we have to dig deep into the details of our business.

 Here is a summary of similar quality programs developed by other industries that follow best-practice continuous improvement processes and create measurable benchmarks in order to track progress in all areas of business:

 Doctors, nurses, and other hospital workers are familiar with The Joint Commission.
-The Joint Commission accreditation and certification of hospitals and health care services is recognized nationwide as a symbol of quality that reflects an organization’s commitment to meeting certain recognized performance standards for patient care.
+The Joint Commission accreditation and certification of hospitals and health care services are recognized nationwide as a symbol of quality that reflects an organization’s commitment to meeting certain recognized performance standards for patient care.
 It measures the health care facility’s ability to provide safe and effective care of the highest quality and value and impacts a facility’s ability to receive grants, funding, and reimbursement from insurance companies.

 Manufacturers and engineers know all about the International Organization for Standardization (ISO), or the ISO 9000 core series standards.
-Collectively, the five international standards provide requirements, specifications, guidelines or characteristics that can be used consistently to ensure that materials, products, processes, and services are fit for their purpose throughout the supply chain.
+Collectively, the five international standards provide requirements, specifications, guidelines, or characteristics that can be used consistently to ensure that materials, products, processes, and services are fit for their purpose throughout the supply chain.

 Many people in the cleaning industry have heard of LEED-USGBC, which stands for Leadership in Energy and Environmental Design – U.S. Green Building Council, which is a green building certification program that recognizes best-in-class building strategies and practices and has some building cleaning and maintenance standards building service contractors are required to follow if they service a LEED-USGBC certified building.